yloose/pavis/README.md

     sudo systemctl start pavis-daemon
 	sudo systemctl enable pavis-daemon

+Pavis logs to the syslog daemon by default, see how you can access the syslog depending on your distribution.

 ## Developing and compiling new algorithms

 Algorithms are stored in `/home/${USER}/.config/pavis/algorithms`.
 They are compiled as shared libraries for pavis to load at runtime.